-Laurène Boglio is a French art director, illustrator, and graphic designer who lives and works in London.
+Laurène Boglio is a French art director & illustrator who lives and works in Brooklyn, New York.

 Most recently, she led the creative helm of celebrated illustrated film magazine Little White Lies, and she has worked independently across a diverse range of media, for an eclectic mix of clients—from the Guardian to Taylor Swift.

 Studying in Paris and Strasbourg, Boglio has expertly tuned a unique and distinctive artistic style to incorporate her own smart (yet playful) humor.
 This trait resonates throughout her breadth of work and is most prominent when brought to life by her fun-infused GIF animations.

 With a passion for illustrating people, landscapes, and typography, she utilizes a range of techniques, always producing art with her truly original and compelling aesthetic.